saschaklatt/gridl/docs/tutorials/plugins.md

 //]

 const theOddRows = gridl(data).oddEven.filterEvenRows().data(); // you now need to use the `oddEven` namespace in front of your function
-// theOddRows looks like this
+// result looks like this
 //[
 //    [4,5,6],
 //    [10,11,12],